“ The care of the hounds

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
 Par force Hunter with the pack.
 Postcard in rotogravure after Thienemann 115 by O. Felsing, court copperplate printing office, Charlottenburg (Berlin).
 Same place, Nationaler Verlag Wilhelm Felsing, c.
 1900-1918.
 5⅜ × 3⅝ in (13.8 × 9.2 cm).

-Unused “ARTIST POSTCARD” after the sujet of the Falconers set etched by Martin Elias R. – “He rides an English horse and blows the bugle.
+Unused “ARTIST POSTCARD” after the sujet of the Falconers set etched by Martin Elias R. – “He rides an English horse and sounds the bugle.
 The pack accompanies him solemnly and quietly”.

 The Nymphenburg Pointer